Can I pay for Full STEAM Classes with charter school vouchers or funds?

 If your child expresses interest in a field trade that typically requires an apprenticeship and/or a license or certificate like construction (carpentry, welding, electrical, masonry), or public service professions (cosmetology, hospitality), a college education may not be needed, though it can serve them well in managing their own business.
 Concentrating on basic graduation requirements, may allow them to take the time to participate in extra curricular activities that will give them a jump start on the experience they need.

 What type of college would your student like to attend?

 All colleges and universities want to see prospective students who have completed a minimum of rigorous academic coursework.
 However, Princeton's standards and California State Universities' standards vary quite a bit.

 Visit campuses, even if they're not on your student's radar at this time.
 The "feel" of a campus can invigorate and inspire a student.
 If your students are interested in a private university, don't assume that their qualifications are less stringent.
 Double check the university's website to see what they're looking for, the percentage of applicants they accept, and the stats on the student that are accepted.

 What about community college?

-Community college is a fantastic option for almost every student.
-Unless your students know their desired area of focus and know which 4-year school they want to attend, going to the local Junior College can give them the time, flexibility, and education they need to meet their goals.
+Community college is a fantastic option for many students.
+Unless your students know their desired area of focus and knows which 4-year school they want to attend, going to the local Junior College can give them the time, flexibility, and education they need to meet their goals.